netbirdio/docs/docs/reference/netbird-commands.md

 The NetBird client installation adds a binary called `netbird` to your system.
 This binary runs as a daemon service to connect your computer or server to the NetBirt network as a peer.
 But it can also be used as a client to control the daemon service.

-This section will explore the commands available to `netbird`.
+This section will explore the commands available in `netbird`.
 ## Syntax
 Use the following syntax to run `netbird` commands from your terminal window:
 ```shell